 Cheers to Aussie craftsmanship: Australian Made Week is back

 As Australians, we have a knack for rallying around icons.
-Whether it's the Don Bradmans, Kylie Minogues, or the Steve Irwins of our land, it's part of our national spirit to support and celebrate what's homegrown and special.
+It’s part of our national spirit to support and celebrate what's homegrown and special.

 So, it’s no surprise that 99% of Australians recognise the iconic green and gold logo, with 77% willing to pay more for homegrown products.
-Additionally, four out of five Aussies say they feel positive when buying Australian-made products and have a sense of pride knowing they are being socially responsible and are contributing to Australia’s economy.
+Additionally, 4 out of 5 Aussies say they feel positive when buying Australian-made products and have a sense of pride knowing they are being socially responsible and are contributing to Australia’s economy.

-Australian Made Week, which runs from Monday 20 May to Sunday 26 May, is a great opportunity to shine a spotlight on our local creators and growers.
-This special week celebrates the iconic green and gold kangaroo and the quality of Australian-made goods.
+Australian Made Week, which runs from Monday 19 May to Sunday 25 May, is a great opportunity to shine a spotlight on our local creators and growers and the benefits of using the Australian Made logo.
+This special week celebrates all products that carry the iconic green and gold kangaroo and the many great qualities of Australian-made goods.

 Buying Australian-made supports local jobs, helps our economy and is better for our carbon footprint.
-Now is a great time to hop on board the campaign by buying local products that display the logo this week and beyond, and also by harnessing the power of the green and gold kangaroo for your business.
+Now is a great time to hop on board the campaign by buying local products that display the logo this week and beyond.
+You can also by harness the power of the green and gold kangaroo for your business as well.

 Victorians are embracing Australian Made

-Embracing the Australian Made logo for your business is more than just a symbol – it's a way to tap into that national pride and elevate your brand.
-It instantly communicates quality and trust, making the green and gold kangaroo a powerful asset for any business.
+We have always embraced the Australian Made logo in our business.
+It is more than just a symbol – it's a way to tap into that national pride and elevate your brand.
+Our customers are attracted to the green and gold kangaroo - it instantly communicates quality and trust, so it is a powerful asset for an Australian manufacturer like us - Scott Pendlebury, managing director at DrainTEK.

-You can find other great Australian Made products (including our own Victorian ones!) in the Australian Made directory.
-It has over 15,000 products registered to carry the Australian Made logo.
+You can find other great Australian Made products (including our own Victorian ones) in the Australian Made directory.
+It lists tens of thousands of products registered to carry the Australian Made logo.
 Search using the Australian Made directory.

 The Australian Made advantage